 The best way to avoid becoming sick from WNV is by preventing mosquito bites:

 Know the signs and symptoms of WNV; Talk to your health care provider if you or someone in your care is having severe symptoms.
-(See Question 7)
+Find more information about symptoms of WNV.

 Report Mosquito Problems

 For local problems with mosquito control contact the Napa County Mosquito Abatement District at 707-553-9610.

 For more information visit the Napa County Mosquito Abatement District website.

 Additional Information & Resources

 California Department of Public Health WNV website.